 Condiments are a personal preference, so be sure to offer plenty of options to your guests!

 Here are some ideas for your next gathering...feel free to use your imagination and mix it up!!!

 Nothing speaks sports and summer like a good ole' All-American hot dog.
 Simple with a soft white bun, warm dog topped with your choice of toppings: mustard, ketchup, onion or relish.
 Serve with mayo-free coleslaw or potato chips!

-Think Mediterranean... we're talking olives, olive tapenade and Pepperoncini peppers over a warm dog...put it in a salted pretzel bun and garnish with crumbled feta cheese!
+Think Mediterranean... we're talking Kalamata olives, olive tapenade and Pepperoncini peppers over a warm dog...put it in a salted pretzel bun or pita bread and garnish with crumbled feta cheese!

 An Italian hot dog in a mini French bread loaf, topped with salami, melted Mozzarella cheese, roasted red peppers and a touch of Parmesan!